 How Much Do Range Hoods Cost?

-Range hoods come in a huge price range (forgive the bad pun).
-They start around $100 and you can spend thousands on a high-powered, state-of-the-art model.
+Hoods come in a huge price range.
+They start around $100, and you can spend thousands on a high-powered, state-of-the-art model.
 As with most purchases, your sweet spot will probably be somewhere in the middle.

 Even with an induction cooktop, a range hood is probably a necessary investment for most people.
-Armed with good information, you can make a sound, rational choice about which one to buy.
+Armed with good information, you can make a smart choice about which one to buy.